quru/qis/doc/v2/Portfolios.md

   * Returns the newly ordered list of portfolio-image objects in the portfolio after a reorder
-  * The optional `filename` value overrides an image's default filename when the portfolio is published to a zip file
+  * The optional `filename` value overrides an image's default filename when the portfolio is published to a zip file.
+It must be a plain ASCII string for zip file compatibility, with no directory or path prefix.
   * The optional `image_parameters` value will accept JSON in the same structure as defined for the existing _image templates_ API
   * Includes a calculated view URL field for each image, which will incorporate